King Lindworm: Sudan

-Professor Samia Al Azharia John collected two variants from two Berber sisters, in the northern part of Sudan.
+Al Azharia John also published two variants from two Berber sisters, in the northern part of Sudan.
 In both tales, the animal groom is a crocodile: in one, he is born of his parents, in the other, he hides in an old woman's basket.
 At the end of both tales, the heroine disenchants him by beating the crocodile with palm leaves given to her by a mysterious helper.

 Southern Africa

 Africanist Sigrid Schmidt stated that "King Lindworm" was "particularly widespread" in Southern parts of Africa.
 In African tales (for instance, from the Sotho, Xhosa and the Zulu), a snake is born to a royal couple, who hides the snake son, until one day he decides to get married.
 In some variants, his future bride is repulsed by his snake appearance and flees from him, and he goes after her.
 The snake creature's skin is torn out by blades put in the way and he becomes a man.
 In some tales, the human-animal marriage occurs to ensure access to bodies of water for the people.